invertase/.github/profile/README.md

 #### Dart & Flutter

+ - 💡 [Custom Lint](https://github.com/invertase/dart_custom_lint) - easily write powerful Dart & Flutter lint rules for your projects or for users of your packages.
  - ✅ [Spec](https://github.com/invertase/spec) - a streamlined testing framework for Dart & Flutter with an interactive CLI (including watch mode).
  - 🌋 [Melos](https://github.com/invertase/melos) - a tool for managing Dart projects with multiple packages (a.k.a monorepos), inspired by Lerna.
  - ⬛ [FlutterFire CLI](https://github.com/invertase/flutterfire_cli) - a CLI to help with using [FlutterFire](https://firebase.flutter.dev/) in your Flutter applications.